Originally published April 6, 2017, updated Dec. 18, 2018.

 One of the most important parts of developing a digital strategy is knowing when not to jump on a high-tech bandwagon.

-Some technologies show promise in small-scale trials but haven’t had enough real-world usage to prove their worth to enterprise.
+Some technologies show potential in small-scale trials but haven’t had enough real-world usage to prove their worth to enterprise.
 Adopting too early puts companies at risk of losing their investment.

 On the other hand, waiting too long leaves them in their competition’s shadow.

-Building up digital infrastructure costs money, and choosing the right technology ensures a smooth return on that investment.
+Of course, building up digital infrastructure costs money.
+Choosing the right technology is the best way to ensure a smooth return on that investment.

-A number of business analytics trends are already picking up speed in 2017.
+A number of business analytics trends are already picking up speed coming into 2019.

 Some are years away from being able to deliver on their promises.
-Others have reached the stage where a company can gain a competitive edge by using them while side-stepping most of the usual risks inherent to early adoption.
+Others have reached the stage where a company can reliably use them to gain a competitive edge while side-stepping the risks inherent to early adoption.

 The best of this second group are outlined below.
 These are the trends to adopt for enterprises seeking to improve their data agility.